mod_usertrack generates same cookie value on different lighttpd instances

 Could you please add something that makes the value more unique?

-#1 Updated by stbuehler almost 5 years ago
+#1 Updated by stbuehler about 5 years ago

 - Priority changed from High to Low